EvilOlaf/wg_gaming_installer/README.md

-# WireGuard installer for Gaming
+# WireGuard installer for Gaming / having public ip behind cgnat

 **This project is a bash script that aims to setup a [WireGuard](https://www.wireguard.com/) VPN that is specified for PERSONAL gaming or torrenting use.
 It supports only ONE client!**